 - 1. Historical process data shows the potential for soil and/or groundwater and/or concrete/asphalt contamination.
-Should the Contractor find any potential contamination spots in the soil, concrete, or asphalt, the Contractor shall immediately stop the project and notify the Buyer's Contractor Coordinator. - 2.
-One week prior to the start of excavation, the Contractor shall notify the Buyer's Contractor Coordinator. - 3.
-When contamination is found and/or suspected during excavation, Contractor shall perform air monitoring every 15 minutes using an organic vapor analyzer.
+Should the Contractor find any potential contamination spots in the soil, concrete, or asphalt, the Contractor shall immediately stop the project and notify the Contract Coordinator. - 2.
+One week prior to the start of excavation, the Contractor shall notify the Contract Coordinator. - 3.
+When contamination is found and/or suspected and during excavation, Contractor shall comply with local air district rules and perform air monitoring every 15 minutes using an organic vapor analyzer. - a.

-- a.
 The measurements shall be taken at not more than 3 inches from the surface of excavated soil. - b.
-If a reading exceeds the specified value determined by Buyer's SH&E organization, Contractor shall immediately notify the Buyer's Contractor Coordinator and implement the soil mitigation plan. - c.
+If a reading of the specified value determined by Buyer's EH&S organization, Contractor shall immediately notify the Contract Coordinator and implement the soil mitigation plan. - c.
 Contractor shall provide Buyer with the daily monitoring reports. - 4.
-All concrete and soil removed shall be transported outside the building and placed on, and covered with, minimum 20-mil polyethylene plastic. - a.
+All concrete and soil removed shall be transported outside the building and placed on, and covered with, 20-mil polyethylene plastic - a.
 Buyer shall notify the Contractor of the approved location. - b.
 Storm water must not come into contact with the soil. - c.
 Contractor shall provide run-on and run-off control. - 5.
-Buyer will sample the soil after the soil has been excavated and will determine if the soil meets hazardous waste requirements. - 6.
-If the soil and/or concrete is found to be contaminated, Contractor will provide the appropriate waste containers. - 7.
-Contractor shall dispose of contaminated soil and/or concrete. - 8.
-Soil that is found to be contaminated shall be disposed of by Contractor. - 9.
-After the excavation is complete for each particular area, the Contractor shall allow Buyer sufficient time to collect soil samples prior to any further construction.
+Buyer will sample the soil after the soil has been excavated and will determine if the soil meets hazardous waste requirements.

+- 6. If the soil and/or concrete is found to be contaminated, Buyer will provide the appropriate waste containers.
+Contractor will load soil into the Buyer provided containers. - 7.
+Buyer shall dispose of contaminated soil and/or concrete. - 8.
+Soil that is found not to be contaminated shall be disposed of by Contractor. - 9.
+After the excavation is complete, for each particular area, the Contractor shall allow Buyer sufficient time to collect soil samples prior to any further construction.